-Following notification of any Qualifying Event, HR Services will advise Benefit Concepts, who in turn will notify you or your dependents of the right to COBRA Continuation of Coverage.
-When you process your Life Event, you should provide your dependent's address (if different from your own) where Benefit Concepts can send solicitation information.
+Following notification of any Qualifying Event, the Benefits Service Center/Aon Hewitt will notify you or your dependents of the right to COBRA Continuation of Coverage.
+When you process your Life Event, you should provide your dependent's address (if different from your own) where Aon Hewitt can send solicitation information.

 You (or your dependents) must provide written notification of your desire to elect to purchase COBRA Continuation of Coverage within 60 days of the date postmarked on the notice in order to purchase COBRA Continuation of Coverage.
-(See the contact list for information on Benefit Concepts' address for sending the written notice).
+(See the contact list for information on the Benefits Service Center's address for sending the written notice).